01-edu/ai-starter/content/colorful-arms/README.md

 }
 ```

-Also replace the `button` element styles with this block:
+Replace the existing `button` element styles with this block:

 ```css
 button {